The Plague of Justinian was a terrible event in the mid-6th century CE, the death toll of which is among the highest in world history.

 The Plague of Justininian carried massive repercussions for the Byzantine Empire and the larger Mediterranean world.
 The most extreme and dramatic interpretations state that the First Plague Pandemic brought about the decline of the Byzantine Empire and the end of antiquity.

-The claims of the end of the Byzantine Empire are surely exaggerated given that the empire would continue on for another several hundred years after the first instance of the plague.
+The claims of the end of the Byzantine Empire are surely exaggerated given that the empire remained viable for another several hundred years after the first instance of the plague.
 However, there is a direct correlation between the onset of the plague and major issues occurring within the empire.

 In the years prior to the onset of the plague Justinian had wracked up enormous amounts of debt in his campaigns of reconquest and vast construction projects.
 Though these recaptured territories would eventually pay for themselves, the initial campaigns put strains on the Byzantine economy.

-Taxes were raised on citizens to help pay for the military conquests.
+The emperor raised taxes on citizens to help pay for these military conquests.
 With so many dead from the pandemic, the tax burden was even greater on those that remained.

 With the plague affecting populations all over, famine was common, likely due to a lack of available workers to collect the harvests.